ray-project/ray/doc/source/ray-core/tasks.rst

 Passing object refs to Ray tasks
 ---------------------------------------

 In addition to values, `Object refs <objects.html>`__ can also be passed into remote functions.
-When the function actually gets executed, **the argument will be automatically dereferenced as the underlying value**.
+When the task gets executed, inside the function body **the argument will be the underlying value**.
 For example, take this function:

 .. tabbed:: Python